Sufficient principal component regression for pattern discovery in transcriptomic data: Motivation and methodology

 where $ \mathcal{F}^d := \{\mathbf{V} \mathbf{V}^\top: \mathbf{0} \preceq\mathbf{V} \mathbf{V}^\top \preceq \mathbf{I}_p \text{ and } \mbox{tr}(\mathbf{V} \mathbf{V}^\top)=d \} $ is a convex body called Fantope, motivating the name Fantope Projection and Selection (FPS).
 The authors solve the optimization problem in Equation \eqref{eq:fps} with an alternating direction method of multipliers (ADMM) algorithm.

 For these reasons, FPS is known as the current state-of-the-art sparse PCA estimator with the best performance.
 However, despite its theoretical justification, FPS is less useful in practice for solving prediction tasks, especially in genomics applications with $p\gg n$ (rather than just $p>n$) for two reasons.
 First, the original ADMM algorithm has per-iteration computational complexity $\mathcal{O}(p^3)$, which is a burden especially when $p$ is large.
-Secondly, because of the convex relaxation using \autoref{eq:fps} rather than \autoref{eq:sparsePC}, $\mathbf{\hat V}_d$ from FPS tends to be entry-wise sparse, but infrequently row-wise sparse unless the signal-to-noise ratio (SNR) is very large ($q$ is a function of this ratio).
+Secondly, because of the convex relaxation using Equation~\eqref{eq:fps} rather than Equation~\eqref{eq:sparsePC}, $\mathbf{\hat V}_d$ from FPS tends to be entry-wise sparse, but infrequently row-wise sparse unless the signal-to-noise ratio (SNR) is very large ($q$ is a function of this ratio).
+We give explicit formulas for the SNR under this model in the Supplement, but heuristically, the SNR captures how well the data is described by a $d$-dimensional subspace through the relative magnitude of $\tr{\mathbf{\Lambda}_d}$ compared to $p$.
 In genomics applications with low SNR, which is common, estimates $\hat\beta$ tend to have large numbers of non-zero coefficients with very small estimated values.
 Thus we design \methodname based on the insights from Proposition 1, utilizing the best sparse PCA estimator FPS, and further addressing both of these issues to achieve better empirical performance while maintaining theoretical justification.